OpenLiberty/docs-playbook/README.md

-# What is the docs playbook and how are the docs on openliberty.io built?
+# How are the docs on openliberty.io built and what is a docs playbook?

+The docs on https://openliberty.io/ are built using a tool called Antora(https://antora.org/).
+It is a tool that helps streamline writing, managing, and versioning documentation.

 The docs playbook is a key file used by Antora see https://docs.antora.org/antora/latest/playbook/.
 It tells the build what branches and versions of the [docs repo](https://github.com/OpenLiberty/docs) to use.
 Antora aggregates all of the content specified in the playbook and creates versions of pages based on the `version` attribute in the `antora.yml` of each doc branch.
 See https://github.com/OpenLiberty/docs/blob/vNext/antora.yml for an example.
 If Antora finds the same doc in multiple doc branches, it will create a version picker on the site that lets you easily switch between versions of the doc.

-There are three main doc playbooks used in the UI build: prod, staging, and draft.
+There are three doc playbooks used in the UI builds: prod, staging, and draft.

 https://openliberty.io/ is built using the [prod playbook](https://github.com/OpenLiberty/docs-playbook/blob/prod/antora-playbook.yml).
 This file explicitly only contains versions of the documentation for released Open Liberty versions.

 The [staging site](http://staging-openlibertyio.mybluemix.net/) is built using the [staging playbook](https://github.com/OpenLiberty/docs-playbook/blob/staging/antora-playbook.yml).
-This playbook contains the `staging` branch which is to stage in changes for the next documentation version to be released.
-It also contains a wildcard `V*.0.0.*-staging` which pulls in all of the branches used to stage in changes to already released versions of documentation.
+This playbook contains the `staging` branch which is used to stage in changes for the next documentation version to be released.
+It also contains a wildcard `V*.0.0.*-staging` rule which pulls in all of the branches used to stage in changes to already released versions of documentation.

 The [draft site](https://draft-openlibertyio.mybluemix.net/) is built using the [draft playbook](https://github.com/OpenLiberty/docs-playbook/blob/draft/antora-playbook.yml).
-This playbook contains the `draft` branch which pulls in all of the content currently in draft.
+This playbook contains the `draft` branch which pulls in all of the content currently being drafted.
 It also contains a wildcard `V*.0.0.*-draft` which pulls in all of the branches used to draft changes to already released versions of documentation.

 # Publishing a new release of Open Liberty Docs